Celerium/Celerium.Auvik/docs/site/inventory/Get-AuvikComponent.md

 Get-AuvikComponent -PageFirst 1000 -AllResults
 ```

-Gets general information for all components found by Auvik.
+Gets general information for all components found by Auvik

 ## PARAMETERS